Indoor Workouts Perfect for the Cold Weather

 Indoor cycling is the next best thing to actually riding a bike.
 If you don’t feel like riding through the snow and ice, then take a spin class!
 Your instructor will take you through a simulated “ride” where you can control how challenging it is.

 Swimming is a popular warm-weather activity, but you can still be a dedicated swimmer during winter with Elite’s heated indoor pools!
 Swimming for exercise is a great cardio workout and the water resistance will help tone your muscles.

 3. Show off your moves

-Your dance moves that is!
+Your dance moves, that is!
 Barre and Zumba are just a few classes that combine dancing with fitness.
 Barre uses movements derived from ballet to help sculpt and tone specific muscles.
 Zumba is an aerobic dance class where you can let your body be expressive and burn fat at the same time!

-4. Find your zen
+4. Find your zen with indoor yoga